 I was sent from Japan to Korea as a temporary replacement for a Chief Petty Officer in the capacity of a Naval Boarding Officer for MSTSFE.
 It was a plush job.
 The first time I went to Pusan I flew from Seoul in a small aircraft that I thought was going to fall apart coming into Pusan from over the sea.
 The second time I was sent to Pusan I endured an eight-hour train ride from Seoul to Pusan to avoid that hair raising flight.
 I never did get use to flying but had to endure it while in the military.

-I remember one rather humorous incident while at Pusan.
-I was sent to meet a Naval MSTSFE vessel carrying Korean soldiers returning from Vietnam.
+I remember one rather humorous incident while at Pusan, after being sent to meet a Naval MSTSFE vessel carrying Korean soldiers returning from Vietnam.
 I went to the assigned berth where the ship was to tie up but the ship was nowhere in sight.
 A Korean soldier speaking in broken English asked what I was doing there.
 I tried to explain, the best I could, that I was waiting for a ship to come in.
 He said, "no ship coming, no ship coming, you go."
-He had a rifle, was getting very insistent, and needlessly to say I was relieved when just at that moment the ship came into sight!
+He had a rifle, was getting very insistent, and needlessly to say I was relieved when at that moment the ship came into sight!

 As previously mentioned I made two trips to Pusan to fill in as the Boarding Officer of MSTSFE.
 It was a unique place to serve and had many perks for serving in that capacity.
 I did not feel qualified to fill in for the CPO position but must have done well for they sent me back the second time!
 I was able to add Korea to my list of places for having visited while in the service.
-While there I was introducted to a Korean woman and came real close to making it a permanent commitment but it did not come to the fruition expected.
-I was not committed to setting down until later in life.
+While there I was introduced to a Korean woman and came real close to making it a permanent commitment but it did not come to the fruition.